robotsorcerer/robotsorcerer.github.io/about.md

 The idea is that by actuating elastomeric polymer enclosures that inflate or deflate based on the amount of air that is sent into them or by the amount of pressure that is exerted on them by a human-body part (such as the head or neck), one can achieve a desired level of pose in frameless or maskless radiotherapy without sacrificing patient comfort or treatment efficacy as existing technologies allow.

 ### Random Facts

-+ I am a member of North Texas Drone Users Group.
-We fly our drones, micro-UAVs, and mini-planes around the DFW area every Saturday just to disturb the peace and quiet of boring citizens.

-+ I am a co-owner of the Linux, OpenStack, and Unix Networking video tutorials on [this](https://www.youtube.com/channel/UC-0PMn0rKV_ZOHF-qX6N3fQ/videos) youtube page.

 + I regularly peer-review for the following academic conferences and journals:

     &nbsp; &nbsp; &nbsp; &nbsp; - Institute of Physics: Measurement Science and Technology (Journal)